 - Often used together with other slang like “まじでやばい”, “超やばい” etc

-- When often used, it gives bad impression to others.
+- When often used, it may give bad impression to others.
 I recommend not using frequently.

 - There is trend.
 Some slang will be no longer used and some new slang will be used instead.

-- New slang is made by mainly younger generation by celebrity or from impressive news.
+- New slang is made by mainly younger generation by celebrity or from impressive news at that time.

-- Meaning sometimes differs depending on nuance, intonation and face expression.
+- Meaning sometimes differs depending on nuance, intonation and face expression who is talking.